GAIA-UNIL/G2S/README.md

 Currently the **G2S** interface is available for *MATLAB* and *Python*. **G2S** is provided with **QS** (QuickSampling), **AS** (Anchor Sampling), and **NDS** (Narrow Distribution Selection).
 The repository also includes a dedicated **SNESIM** executable for categorical multigrid simulation.
 Concrete interface demos live under `example/matlab/` and `example/python/`, including `snesim_example.m` / `snesim_example.py` using the public Strebelle training image.
 The MATLAB SNESIM example follows the categorical MATLAB test pattern by casting the TIFF to `single` before calling `g2s`.
-For reporting-path checks, `example/python/reporting_probe.py` and `example/matlab/reporting_probe.m` call the server-side `report_probe` utility algorithm and exercise plain logs, warnings, fatal errors, `-showLogs`, and `-returnMeta` through the real interface bindings.
-The Python example tolerates interface builds that return extra trailing status/id fields in addition to elapsed time and metadata.
-Both examples now let the fatal error propagate by default so callers only suppress it when they explicitly wrap the call in `try`/`except` or `try`/`catch`.
+For reporting-path checks, `example/python/reporting_probe.py` and `example/matlab/reporting_probe.m` call the server-side `report_probe` utility algorithm and exercise plain logs, warnings, fatal errors, and the schema-first `-returnFormat schema` path through the real interface bindings.
+Both examples let the fatal error propagate by default so callers only suppress it when they explicitly wrap the call in `try`/`except` or `try`/`catch`.

 **G2S** is currently only available for *UNIX*-based systems, *Linux* and *macOS*.
 A solution for *Windows 10+* is provided using *WSL* (Windows Subsystem for Linux).
 However, for previous *Windows* versions, the only solution currently available is to install a *Linux* system manually inside a virtual machine.